KEINOS/TPL-PHP-HelloWorld/README.md

 10. If the tests passes on CIs then start building your project.

+## Developing via Docker

+This repo can be develop via Docker.

 ## VS Code and Docker User

 If you use Visual Studio Code (a.k.a.
 VS Code) and have Docker installed, you can use **"Remote - Containers" extension** to develop your project over Docker container.